zayzay500/houston-web-sinatra-mvc-solo-lab/README.md

 5. Delete an exsiting puppy

 ## How to submit?
-- Go to Vidhi, Raul or Josie and give a high-five and show your code
+- Go to Vidhi, Raul or Steven and give a high-five and show your code